 George A. Munro advises privately held businesses and their owners on a wide range of topics including tax, business, and estate planning.
 George helps clients with all stages of business development from entity formation and funding to sale and acquisition.
 Further, George assists business owners and leaders with estate planning, business transition planning, and lifetime gifting planning.
-George also works directly with the Amicus CPAs on a wide range of tax returns including estate tax returns, business tax returns, trust tax returns, gift tax returns, and personal tax returns.
-George’s hands-on experience with tax preparation gives him additional insight that carries over to his business and tax planning practice.
+George also has extensive experience in tax preparation which gives him additional insight that carries over to his business and tax planning practice.

 - Master of Laws (LL.M. in Taxation), 2013, University of Washington

 - Juris Doctor (J.D.), 2012, University of Oregon

 - Bachelor of Arts (A.B.), 2009, Washington University in St. Louis

 - Chair, WSBA Tax Section, 2019-2020

 - Committee Chair, WSBA Tax Section Young Lawyer Committee, 2014-2017

 - Member, WSBA Tax Section and WSBA Business Section

 - Volunteer Attorney, University of Washington Federal Tax Clinic